fengranMark/PersonalizedCIR/README.md

 ## 3. Retrieval Indexing (Dense and Sparse)

-To evaluate the trained model by ConvSDG, we should first establish index for both dense and sparse retrievers.
+To evaluate the reformulated query, we should first establish index for both dense and sparse retrievers.

 ### 3.1 Dense
 For dense retrieval, we use the pre-trained ad-hoc search model ANCE to generate passage embeedings.
-Two scripts for each dataset are provided by running:
+Two scripts for each dataset are provided in index folder by running:

+    python gen_tokenized_doc.py --config=gen_tokenized_doc.toml
-    python dense_index.py
+    python gen_doc_embeddings.py --config=gen_doc_embeddings.toml

 ### 3.2 Sparse